thilinawarnakula/TemedicaCodeChallenge/README.md

 Step 5 : 	to run the Android app, run this commond from the root level of the project -- > npx react-native run-android

+## important Notes:

+    - I have not integrate pagination login for the list here,We can do that integration once we moving forward with real API's (by adding onEndReached props in the Flat list component)